remaro-network/tudelft_hackathon/README.md

-# Underwater robotics hackathon
+# REMARO Summer School Delft 2022 - Underwater robotics hackathon

+The overall goal of this hackathon is to provide hands-on training for the Early Stage Researchers (ESRs) of the REMARO network (but not limited to) on how to architect, program, simulate and implement basic underwater robot functionalities.

+More specifically, the goals for ESRs with background in:
+* **Mathematics/Computer Science:** Learn basic robotics workflow and commonly used tools
+* **Robotics:** learn cutting-edge tools, and details on how to develop robot-specific system
-The intended goal of this hackathon is to provide an initial training on how to setup a underwater robot, such as the [bluerov2](https://bluerobotics.com/store/rov/bluerov2/), to run with ROS2, and how to simulate it with Ignition.

-The idea is to perform a simple mission of avoiding walls using sonar readings.
+Thus, this training will address how to setup an underwater robot, such as the [BlueROV2](https://bluerobotics.com/store/rov/bluerov2/), to run with ROS2, and how to simulate it with Gazebo (Ignition).
+The idea is that participants work with a simulation first and then test what is developed in a real BlueROV2, with this they can begin to understand the challenges and differences of deploying a robot in simulation and in the real world.

-A initial mission is provided and the goal is to improve this mission throughout the training.
+The use case selected for this training is “wall avoidance”.
+Basically, the goal is for the robot to navigate an environment and not crash into walls using only sonar data.
+An initial code for a random avoidance mission is provided with missing parts, and the idea is for participants to complete the code and work to develop better missions through training or improve the system in general.

+More details on instructions for participants can be found in the [PARTICIPANTS_TODO](https://github.com/remaro-network/tudelft_hackathon/blob/ros2/PARTICIPANTS_TODO.md) file

 You can check the intended behavior on the video: